symphonists/rest_api/README.markdown

 * Author plugin
 * Section plugin no longer tries to use a field's `displayPublishPanel` as this is unstable for some extensions.
 Unfortunately this means it cannot return default values for fields (like the Section Schemas extension)
 * add maximum values for GET parameters to prevent malicious overloading (`limit`, `include` etc.)
+* caching.
+Perhaps simplest to use HTTP caching and respect 304 Not Modified requests somehow